8 Traditional Catalan Foods to Try in Barcelona (& Where to Find Them)

 Catalan Cream

-Catalan cream is also found in the city of Girona, where it is used as filling in the Xuxio pastry, which is deep fried and then covered in sugar.
-Pair it with locally produced dessert wine or a coffee, and you have a sweet ending to a fantastic meal.
+Catalan cream is also found in the city of Girona, where it is used as a filling in the Xuxio pastry, which is deep-fried and then covered in sugar.
+Pair it with locally produced dessert wine or a coffee, and you’ll have a sweet ending to a fantastic meal.

 Previous